Longitudinal Regression Analysis Weights

 Also, if I wanted to incorporate nurse assessment CRP biomarker data at Wave 2 as a mediator or examine the association from Wave 1 sleep status to Wave 2 biomarker status, which weighting would I apply in this case 'b_indnsus_lw'?
 And lastly, is there a weighting that’s applicable perhaps to look at the association from Wave 2 biomarker status to Wave 4 sleep?

-Updated by Olena Kaminska about 5 years ago
+Updated by Olena Kaminska almost 7 years ago

 Here are the answers to your questions in the order asked.
 Yes, d_indscus_lw is correct, and a_indscus_xw is correct as well for the analysis you describe.